uphy/agent-sync/README.md

 | `agent` | Returns the current target agent identifier |

 See the [Template System Documentation](docs/templates.md) for full details on template functions and path resolution.

-## Examples

-See the `examples/` directory for sample memory context and command definition files, and example outputs for different agents.

 ## Release Process